Date of last update: April 27, 2020

 We will protect your personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification, with appropriate safeguards.

 You have the right to access and correct the personal information we have on file about you.
-To get access to your personal information on file with us, contact Customer Relations Centre in writing at the address listed below.
+To get access to your personal information on file with us, contact Client Complaint Management Centre in writing at the address listed below.
 Upon receipt of your written request, we will respond to you within 30 days or such later date as may be permitted or required under the law.

 Your access to personal information may be limited or denied, but only under those circumstances permitted or where we are required under the law.